gennaro-tedesco/dotfiles/README.md

 - ripgrep: https://github.com/BurntSushi/ripgrep
 - delta: https://github.com/dandavison/delta

-Most of them are necessary as they are included in `zsh` functions as well as `vim` plugins.
+Most of them are necessary as they are included in `zsh` functions as well as `neovim` plugins.

 # Installation
 Clone the repository